rishimalve/inventory-management/README.md

-# Full Stack Web Application for Painting Inventory Management
+# Painting Inventory Management

-This is a CRUD web application to manage the paintings inventory built with SpringBoot, React and Axios.
+This is a full stack CRUD web application to manage the paintings inventory built with SpringBoot, React and Axios.

 ## Author